-Healthy diets versus fad diets for people with disability
+Healthy diets versus fad diets for people with a disability

 On May 6, International No Diet Day is all about combating food stigma, body image issues and inappropriate dieting.
 Here at Active Ability, we’re firmly against unrealistic body image expectations and fad diets that promise quick fixes or encourage unhealthy thinking about food and eating.